 - Propagation: Can be propagated by cuttings or by seed

 - Plant Uses: Used as a colorful foliage plant in borders, containers, and as a groundcover.
 Can also be used as an indoor plant.

 Joseph’s Coat Care

-This plant grows around 12” inches tall and spreads 12” inches wide, which is a typical growth habit among its species.
+This plant has an upright spreading habit of growth, reaching maturity around 12” inches tall and spreading 12” inches wide, a typical growth habit among its species.